carlastabile/advent-of-code/README.md

 I feel fancy, but if you want to contribute by improving my answers please feel fre to open a PR.
 What's a GitHub repo without PRs am I right?

 ## Be nice
 No rude comments are accepted under this space.
-This is a feel safe space.
+This is a safe space.